11x-dev/hint-button-bug/README.md

 ![online-go/goban movetree search](https://res.cloudinary.com/dxq77puhi/image/upload/v1748907891/goban_movetree.ts_search_ye2mhv.png)
 ![online-go/goban find branch with wrong answer found](https://res.cloudinary.com/dxq77puhi/image/upload/v1748907994/findbranches_with_wrong_answer_goban_submodule_6_2_2025_mfxkbv.png)

-NOTE: Normally you can use a shortcut to search for methods directly, but unfortunately, searching for the method in the parent submodule, online-go.com won't show the method in the inner submodules.
+NOTE: Normally you can use a shortcut on a Github repo to search for methods directly.
+Unfortunately, you'll have trouble finding methods that are in the inner submodules when searching from the parent submodule.

 5. Add the missing method, and associated function to the MoveTree.ts file.
 Here's the code you'll need to add.